Klammertime/P5-Neighborhood-Map/README.md

 address information.

 ###Film Trailers, Images, and Reviews
-* TMDb API at themoviedb.org is free to use and very thorough. [https://www.themoviedb.org/documentation/api](https://www.themoviedb.org/documentation/api)I'm using this library created by Franco Cavestri: [https://github.com/cavestri/themoviedb-javascript-library/wiki](https://github.com/cavestri/themoviedb-javascript-library/wiki)
+* [TMDb API](https://www.themoviedb.org/documentation/api) at themoviedb.org is free to use and very thorough.
+I'm using a library created by [Franco Cavestri](https://github.com/cavestri/themoviedb-javascript-library/wiki)

-* The [New York Times API - The Movie Reviews API](http://developer.nytimes.com/docs/movie_reviews_api/) is great and easy to use.
+* The [New York Times API - The Movie Reviews API](http://developer.nytimes.com/docs/movie_reviews_api/) is high quality and easy-to-use.
 I include their movie reviews.

 ####Other APIs I tried:
 * IMDB is not free anymore, sadly, as they provide the most comprehensive film information.